SaaS Compliance Caveatsview page source ain’t what it used to be

 It’s perfectly normal to see three types of build tools in recent front-end build chains.

 Finally, minifiers like Terser and Uglify not only remove insignificant whitespace, but strip out comments, scrunch variable names, refactor control structures, and perform all manner of other tricks to minimize file size and facilitate compression.
-These tools rarely advertise themselves as “obfuscators”, but they get halfway there by optimizing without a care for readability.
+These tools rarely advertise themselves as “obfuscators”, but they get halfway there by optimizing without concern for readability.
 Any front-end dev who actually wrote and committed minified-looking code like would be banished from teamwork immediately.

 Along this chain, many tools also produce “source maps” showing what parts of their code inputs correspond to what parts of their code outputs.
 Taken together, those source maps allow web browsers to trace a path back from an error in the final client-side code bundle to a line and character position in a specific file of original source code.
 Debug versions of SaaS apps serve these source maps for developers.
 But companies rarely serve source maps—or the original source files they refer to—in production.
 Customers get only bundles of transpiled, minified code, which load much faster.